learningequality/kolibri/docs/dev/frontend.rst

 We leverage `Vue.js components <https://vuejs.org/guide/components.html>`_ as the primary building blocks for our UI.
 For general UI development work, this is the most common tool a developer will use.
 It would be prudent to read through the `Vue.js guide <https://vuejs.org/guide/>`_ thoroughly.

-Each component contains HTML with dynamic Vue.js directives, styling which is scoped to that component and its children (written using `Stylus <http://stylus-lang.com/>`_), and logic which is also scoped to that component (written using `ES6 JavaScript <https://babeljs.io/docs/plugins/preset-es2015/>`_).
+Each component contains HTML with dynamic Vue.js directives, styling which is scoped to that component (written using `Stylus <http://stylus-lang.com/>`_), and logic which is also scoped to that component (written using `ES6 JavaScript <https://babeljs.io/docs/plugins/preset-es2015/>`_).
+Non-scoped styles can also be added, but these should be carefully namespaced.

 Components allow us to define new custom tags that encapsulate a piece of self-contained, re-usable UI functionality.
 When composed together, they form a tree structure of parents and children.
 Each component has a well-defined interface used by its parent component, made up of `input properties <https://vuejs.org/guide/components.html#Props>`_, `events <https://vuejs.org/guide/components.html#Custom-Events>`_ and `content slots <https://vuejs.org/guide/components.html#Content-Distribution-with-Slots>`_.
 Components should never reference their parent.